 Prepare your wardrobe – iron clothes, find those accessories and make sure you’ve got a hair brush, comb.

 Make sure you can get to our venue for the right time.

 Feel excited!
 Portaiture is a collaboration, if you want your headshot to look energetic and sparky – try to feel that way.

 Don’t worry.
-I know that lots of people don’t like having our photo taken I’ll be able to give you some top tips and directions – but mostly I want us to enjoy our shoot, that will come across in the images, it will be fun!
+I know that most people don’t like having their photo taken I’ll be able to give you some top tips and directions – but mostly I want us to enjoy our shoot, that will come across in the images, it will be fun!

 I’d suggest keeping make-up natural.
 You need to look as close to how you would look going into a casting, so dont feel you need to put more on than you would normally.
 Think of it like dressing for a job interview rather than a night out.

 Hair, try to avoid greasy hair and keep hair products to your normal daily routine.
 Those with long hair I’d suggest we try some different styles, those with shorter hair it depends on how it fits with your casting.
 A hat might be suitable for bald clients or those accessorising but generally it’s best not to overwhelm or hide the face.